lechnerc77/SAPEventMeshCustomBinding/README.md

 ## Content

 This project contains an implementation of a _custom output binding_ for Azure Functions.
-Target for the binding is the [SAP EVent Mesh](https://help.sap.com/viewer/product/SAP_EM/Cloud/)
+Target for the binding is the [SAP Event Mesh](https://help.sap.com/viewer/product/SAP_EM/Cloud/)

 ## How to build